sarahmclo/colourway/README.md

 ![Roboto](docs/images/fonts/roboto.webp)

 ### Imagery
 We believe in the power of imagery to tell a story and evoke emotions.
-From striking photographs to subtle background textures, every image on our website is carefully chosen to complement our content and reinforce our brand identity.
+From striking photographs to colourful graphics, every image on our website is carefully created/chosen to complement our content and reinforce our brand identity.

 - **Hero Image**
 Hero image designed by me in Adobe Illustrator and Photoshop to complement the logo and brand.